 Applications open on September 15, 2023, and the priority application deadline is January 12, 2024.
 Only students applying by the priority deadline are eligible for scholarship awards.
 The standard application deadline is April 14, 2024.

 Want to learn more?
-Please join us for a virtual information session with Program Director, David Liebowitz.
+Please join us for one of our virtual information sessions with Program Directors, Ilana Umansky, PhD and David Liebowitz, EdD.
 We will share information about program structure, design, and classes -- and we’ll answer your questions.
-Join us!

-Won’t have the chance to attend?
+Won’t get the chance to attend?
 That's ok, we've got you covered!
-Watch last year’s information session from program director’s Ilana Umansky and David Liebowitz, who offer more detail on the master's degree program.
+Watch a recorded information session with Ilana and David, who offer more detail on the master's degree program.

 Cohort and Acceptance Rate Information

 Each year, we admit a cohort of up to 30 students.
 We are looking for applicants with an undergraduate degree, a drive to improve education policy and/or leadership, and interest in (but not necessarily experience with) quantitative methods.
 We are especially excited by applicants with work experience in an education, not-for-profit, policy, or government setting.
 We strive for a diverse cohort each year, and highly encourage students of color and students from other underrepresented groups to apply!